hynek/svcs/docs/typing-caveats.md

     return svcs.flask.get(Connection)
 ```

-Sadly, this is the best compromise to date.
+Sadly, these are the best compromises to date.

 ## Multiple Services